hathibelagal-dev/instantpolyglot/docs/eng/Gothic.md

 wairþai wilja þeins,
 swe in himina jah ana airþai.**

-"Our Father, you in heaven,
+“Our Father, you in heaven,
 hallowed be your name.
 Your kingdom come.
 Your will be done,
-as in heaven also on earth."
+as in heaven also on earth.”

 2. A verse from John 3:16:

 **Swa auk frijoda guþ þo manaseþ ei sunu seinana þana ainaha atgaf, ei ƕazuh saei galaubjai du imma ni fraqistnai, ak agai libain aiweinon.**

-"For God so loved the world that he gave his only Son, so that everyone who believes in him may not perish but may have eternal life."
+“For God so loved the world that he gave his only Son, so that everyone who believes in him may not perish but may have eternal life.”

 3. A passage from Luke 2:1-3:

 **Warþ þan in dagans jainans, urrann gagrefts fram kaisara Agustau, gameljan allana midjungard. soh þan gilstrameleins frumista warþ at wisandin kindina Swriais raginondin Saurim Kwreinaiau. jah iddjedun allai ei melidai weseina, ƕarjizuh in seinai baurg.**

-"In those days a decree went out from Emperor Augustus that all the world should be registered.
+“In those days a decree went out from Emperor Augustus that all the world should be registered.
 This was the first registration and was taken while Quirinius was governor of Syria.
-All went to their own towns to be registered."
+All went to their own towns to be registered.”

 These texts demonstrate various features of Gothic grammar, including case inflections, verb conjugations, and syntax.